The Quick Start Guide: Hybrid Lighting at a Glance

 1. The 6-Inch Clearance Rule

-For garages with finished, insulated ceilings, heat management is the #1 predictor of LED driver life.
-Even though LEDs are "cool," the drivers in high-wattage high bays generate heat that needs to dissipate.
-Always ensure at least 6 inches of clearance between the top of the high bay housing and the drywall.
-This prevents heat from soaking back into the driver, a lesson we've learned from countless retrofit troubleshooting sessions.
+For finished ceilings, heat management is the #1 predictor of LED driver life.
+Always ensure at least 6 inches of clearance between the top of the high bay and the drywall.
+Based on our troubleshooting of premature driver failures in residential retrofits, trapped heat in the "ceiling pocket" is the primary culprit.

 2. Zoning and Dimming

-Wiring everything to one switch is a mistake.
-You don't always need 100% brightness.
+Wiring everything to one switch is a common DIY error.
 We recommend:

-- Circuit A: UFO High Bays on a 0-10V dimmer.
-This allows you to drop the ambient light for casual cleaning or storage.
+- Circuit A: UFO High Bays on a 0-10V dimmer for adjustable ambient light.

-While LEDs draw much less power than old bulbs, the National Electrical Code (NEC) still requires "continuous loads" (lights on for 3+ hours) to not exceed 80% of the circuit's capacity.
+The National Electrical Code (NEC) requires "continuous loads" (on for 3+ hours) to not exceed 80% of the circuit's capacity.

-- Our 1200 sq ft layout draws ~1532W, meaning this setup should be split across two separate 15A circuits to remain code-compliant and safe.
+- Boundary Condition: Since our example hybrid layout draws ~1532W, it must be split across two separate 15A circuits to remain code-compliant.

 Safety and Certifications: Don't Skip the Fine Print

-How many hexagon tubes can I link together?
-For the Gen 2 kits, you can run up to 62 tubes (max 440W) on a single power cable.
-If your layout is larger, you must distribute the input lines evenly to prevent voltage drop and overheating of the connectors.
+How many hexagon tubes can I link?
+For Gen 2 kits, you can run up to 62 tubes (max 440W) on one power cable.
+Larger layouts require multiple power drops to prevent voltage drop and connector overheating.

 Building Your Ultimate Workspace

-Disclaimer: This article is for informational purposes only.
+Disclaimer: This article is for informational purposes.
 Electrical work involves risks of fire and shock.
-Always consult a licensed electrician and follow local building codes and the National Electrical Code (NEC) for all installations.
+Always consult a licensed electrician and follow the National Electrical Code (NEC) and your local municipal codes for all installations.

 Sources